nomeata/haskell-for-readers/haskell-for-readers.md

 ### Polymorphic data types

 The tree data type declared in the previous section ought to be useful not just for integers, but maybe for any type.
 But it would be seriously annoying to have to create a new tree data type for each type we want to store in the tree.
-Therefore, we haven have *polymorphic data types*.
+Therefore, we have *polymorphic data types*.
 In the example of the tree, we can write:
 ```{.haskell file=PolyTree.hs}
 data Tree a = Leaf | Node a (Tree a) (Tree a)
 ```